xanderekpl/20486-DevelopingASPNETMVCWebApplications/Instructions/20486B/20486B_MOD06_LAB_MANUAL.md

    - URL: **/Photo/SlideShow**

-4. Use the IntelliTracepane to investigate the exception.
+4. Use the IntelliTrace pane to investigate the exception.
 5. Stop debugging and close Visual Studio.

   >**Results** : After completing this exercise, you will be able to: